As you might guess, this produces immediate effects that are highly addictive.

 Overdose is a medical emergency and should be treated that way.
 Symptoms of cocaine overdose include convulsions, increased heart rate, hyperventilation, and coma.

-Some of the health consequences of cocaine abuse can lead to overdose as well.
+Some of the health consequences of cocaine use can lead to overdose as well.
 These include irregular heart rhythm, heart attacks, seizures, and strokes, according to the NIDA.

 This evidence-based method helps addicted individuals free themselves from the routine of addiction.
-Once a person’s life changes for drug abuse, it is often hard to break that cycle.
-Cognitive-behavioral therapy helps people build healthy lifestyle habits, free from drug abuse.
+Once a person’s life changes for drug use, it is often hard to break that cycle.
+Cognitive-behavioral therapy helps people build healthy lifestyle habits, free from drug use.